Q&A: A new energy policy to accelerate Asia’s energy transition

 1. Why is ADB updating its energy policy?

-There have been many and fundamental changes since ADB approved its existing policy more than a decade ago.
+There have been many fundamental changes since ADB approved its existing policy more than a decade ago.
 Most significantly, the Paris Agreement was adopted at COP 21 in 2015, bringing together all nations to combat climate change with enhanced support for developing countries.

 The central goal of the Paris Agreement is to strengthen the global response to climate change by keeping a global temperature rise this century well below 2 degrees Celsius above pre-industrial levels, and to pursue efforts to limit the increase to 1.5 degrees.
 The Paris Agreement requires all countries to put forward and continually strengthen their best efforts through nationally determined contributions (NDCs).